scottbromander/blink_challenge/README.md

 _This is about learning and communicating with other people in a daily learning format.
 The challenge was designed to fit into the free trial period.
 And I will remind everyone on the last day of the challenge to cancel their memberships if they do not want to continue using it!_

 _Also note that I do not have access at all to membership information or have the ability to modify memberships._

+---

+### Want to sign up?
+Awesome.

+Three things I need from you:
+- Sign up with this form here.
+It helps me keep track of who is engaged with the challenge and helps me connect you with Slack.
+- Sign up for a Blinkist Challenge Slack account.
+That is where the action happens!
+You could obviously Blink books on your own, but significant traction in retention can happen if you chat about what you learned with others.
+Join the community!
+Come hang with us!

+Questions?
+Email me @ scottbromander@gmail.com